svlark/svlark.github.io/_drafts/2019-09-15-August-Maine-and-the-Maritime-Provinces.md

 ![puffin flying](https://user-images.githubusercontent.com/13930968/65389737-676a6600-dd27-11e9-9a07-cbb4e62eee56.jpeg)

 ![nature journaling machias](https://user-images.githubusercontent.com/13930968/65389739-676a6600-dd27-11e9-89c1-38448ad9028a.jpeg)
-All the birds inspired some spontaneous nature journaling.
+All the birds inspired some spontaneous nature-journaling.

 ![Audrey with Swedish rye bread](https://user-images.githubusercontent.com/13930968/65389740-676a6600-dd27-11e9-913b-e290fd14af5b.jpeg)
 After leaving Machias, we had a nice sail up into the Bay of Fundy.
-Audrey commemerated the occasion by baking us a Swedish Rye bread.
+Audrey commemorated the occasion by baking us a Swedish Rye bread.

-After our Puffin pit stop, we decided to cross into Canada and brave the Bay of Fundy.
-The Bay of Fundy have the largest tides in the world!
+After our puffin pit stop, we decided to cross into Canada and brave the Bay of Fundy.
+The Bay of Fundy has the largest tides in the world!
 The crazy tides around here can cause really interesting and sometimes scary water phenomena, like boils, whirlpools and extremely strong currents!

 ![rainbow at anchor](https://user-images.githubusercontent.com/13930968/65389741-676a6600-dd27-11e9-8285-ee0ab6f59ee4.jpeg)
 Our first anchorage in Canada.
 We couldn't go ashore because we weren't allowed to clear in until we arived in St. Andrews.